Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 1.  **`scalar clone [URL]`**: Scalar is a Microsoft-developed tool for managing massive Git repositories.
 When you run `scalar clone`, it creates a folder named after the repository and initializes a "src" subdirectory inside it which contains the actual Git working files.
 2.  **`cd repo1/src`**: To execute standard Git commands (like `sparse-checkout`), you must be inside the directory that contains the `.git` folder.
 In a Scalar layout for a repository named `repo1`, this is `repo1/src`.
-3.  **`git sparse-checkout set [path]`**: This command restricts the working directory to only the specified files or folders.
+3.  <mark>**`git sparse-checkout set [path]`**: This command restricts the working directory to only the specified files or folders</mark>.
 Since the requirement is to clone only the directory named `src/web`, you provide that path relative to the repository root.
 This significantly reduces the number of files checked out on your local machine.

-### Question #31
+### Question #31 💩💩💩💩

 You use GitHub for source control and Microsoft Teams for collaboration.